alvaromontoro/almond.css/README.md

 npm run watch
 ```

 Notice that only the `almond.css` file (used in the demo html page) will be generated.
-Once you are ready to build for production, you will have to run the `build` script to generate the minified version as described above.
+Once you are ready to build for production, you will have to run the `build` script to generate the light and minified versions described above.

 ## Theming